 A student survey was handed out during the exam.
-All the students responded.
+Three of four students responded.
 The answers could have been provided in a semi-quantitative (yes, more yes then no, more no than yes and no) form with a possibility to comment.
-Typical questions/statements were: the course was useful for my education; the labs were useful part of the course; the exercise sessions were productive; the lecturers devoted time to answer questions, etc. All but a few student answers fell into the first two categories, none was in "no".
-A few noteworthy comments: "Exercise sessions might cover more the topics that will be given in exam"; on labs: "It is always good to see things in practice, connecting words to experiences"; on homework: "For a goal oriented person, concrete goals are always of assistance."
+Typical questions/statements were: the course was useful for my education; the labs were useful part of the course; the exercise sessions were productive; the lecturers devoted time to answer questions, etc. All but a few student answers fell into the first two categories, none was in "no" and "more no than yes".
+Students acknowledged learning new concepts that they were not aware before.
+The only complaint was that one of the labs that was changed from "live" to data analysis was not accompanied by a video that shows how the data were taken.